btwkenji/ai-chan/README.md

 chat bot, which is able to recognize your speech through voice messages and text through text messages

 ## installation
-- use git clone to clone the git repository ->
+- use git clone to clone the git repository:
 ```
 git clone https://github.com/kenjitheman/ai_chan
 ```
 ```
 npm install
 ```
-this command will download and install all the dependencies defined in project
+- this command will download and install all the dependencies defined in project

 ## usage
-- inside config folder create production.json for production mode and default.json for development mode and inside paste your api keys like this ->
+- inside config folder create production.json for production mode and default.json for development mode and inside paste your api keys like this:
 ```
 {
     "TELEGRAM_TOKEN": "YOUR_TELEGRAM_TOKEN",
     "OPENAI_API_KEY": "YOUR_OPENAI_API_KEY"
 }
 ```
-### and then run dockerfile ->
+### and then run dockerfile:
 ```
 docker build -t your_image_name .
 docker run -d -p 8080:80 your_image_name